+- 3.1 Cheshire East Council is committed to good practice and high standards and wants to be supportive of employees, Members and those contractors, suppliers or consultants who work with the Council.

+- 3.2 We recognise that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.

+- 3.3 As a result, we will not tolerate any detrimental treatment (including informal pressures) and will take appropriate action to protect you when you raise a concern that you believe to be true.

+- 3.4 Subjecting a worker to a detriment means subjecting the worker to "any disadvantage" because they blew the whistle.
+This could include (but is not limited to) any of the following:

+- failure to promote

+- denial of training

+- closer monitoring

+- ostracism

+- blocking access to resources

+- unrequested re-assignment or re-location

+- demotion

+- suspension

+- disciplinary sanction

+- bullying or harassment

+- victimisation

+- dismissal

+- failure to provide an appropriate reference

-- 3.1 Cheshire East Council is committed to good practice and high standards and wants to be supportive of employees. - 3.2 We recognise that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice. - 3.3 As a result, we will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect you when you raise a concern in good faith. - 3.4 If someone is found to have subjected a bona fide whistleblower to any form of victimisation or harassment this will be dealt with under the council's disciplinary procedure. - 3.5 Please be aware however, that should you already be the subject of disciplinary or redundancy procedures, the procedures will not be halted as a result of the whistleblowing report.
+- failing to investigate a subsequent concern

+- 3.5 If someone is found to have subjected a bona fide whistleblower to any detriment this will be dealt with under the council's disciplinary procedure or through the Member Code of Conduct as appropriate.

+- 3.6 Should you believe that you have suffered a detriment as a result of raising a concern you can report this to any of the officers named in section 8.2 of this policy. - 3.7 Please be aware however, that should you already be the subject of disciplinary or redundancy procedures, the procedures will not be halted as a result of the whistleblowing report.